Ongoing clinical trials for AMD at Casey Eye Institute

 Genetics of Age-Related Macular Degeneration Study

 Purpose: To find genetic mechanisms associated with AMD, which will lead to more accurate early detection and precise treatments.
 Researchers are using advanced whole genome sequencing technology to find gene variations in large families and other populations affected by AMD.
-The study, supported by a major grant from the National Eye Institute, is being carried out in partnership with genetic statisticians at the Texas Biomedical Research Institute in San Antonio, Texas, as well as other collaborators in the U.S. and elsewhere.
+The study is supported in part by a major grant from the National Eye Institute.

 Contact: Jennifer Maykoski, 503 494-3064